Our Role In Spending Abacha Loot Was Limited, World Bank Tells SERAP • Channels Television

 President of the World Bank, Jim Yong Kim has insisted that the global financial institution only played a limited role in the spending of loots recovered from the late Military Head of State, Sani Abacha.

-The bank was responding to a letter from economic watchdog Socio-Economic Rights and Accoundtability Project (SERAP) seeking clarifications on the role played by the bank in the spending of the recovered loots.
+The bank was responding to a letter from economic watchdog, Socio-Economic Rights and Accoundtability Project (SERAP) seeking clarifications on the role played by the bank in the spending of the recovered loots.

-The World Bank in a statement said: “The funds were returned directly from Switzerland to the Nigerian Government.
+The World Bank in a statement said: “The funds were returned directly from Switzerland to the Nigerian Government adding that it is committed to helping Nigeria account for the spending of the loots.

-“They were programmed into the national budget and utilized by the Nigerian Government in line with its National Economic Empowerment and Development Strategy (NEEDS).”
+“They were programmed into the national budget and utilized by the Nigerian Government in line with its National Economic Empowerment and Development Strategy (NEEDS).

-The World Bank noted in the statement that is committed to helping Nigeria account for the spending of the loots.
+“As agreed with the Nigerian and Swiss governments, the Bank’s role was limited to carrying out an ex-post analysis on their use with a particular focus on their contribution to the NEEDS.

+“This was done as part of the public expenditure review carried out jointly by Nigerian government and the Bank under the Country Partnership Strategy.
+The monitoring and analysis of repatriated funds was undertaken at two levels through: (1) the Bank-led analysis of general budget expenditure trends, and (2) a budget monitoring survey which was a limited field survey of sample projects funded under the budget program and randomly selected from a list of projects provided by the government.